PA0GTB/QTH_loc_via_GPS/README.md

 Code structured and cleaned up
 Project modified for internal and external power and activity led on outside casing
 ---
-Original design by ON4CDU, Veron Electron, Novembr 2015
+Original project design by ON4CDU, Veron Electron, November 2015